original-picture/JUCE/README-fork.md

 - [ ] calling `toFront` on a child peer should call `toFront` on its parent too (and this continues recursively until a top level window is found)
 - [ ] when calling `addToDesktop` on a child component `C`, maybe get the peer of the component's former parent `P` and make `C` a child peer of `P`'s peer?
   * basically maintaining the parent/child relationship, just instead of being between components, now the relationship is between peers
+- [ ] uh oh.
+I just remembered that `addToDesktop` takes in a `nativeWindowToAttachTo`.
+      At least in the win32 implementation, `nativeWindowToAttachTo` is later referred to as parent window (which makes sense, because `nativeWindowToAttachTo` becomes a win32 parent window).
+      `LinuxComponentPeer` has a `parentWindow` member too.
+      This means that the parent/child nomenclature is already in use, so I need to find some other name for the hierarchical relationship I'm developing
+  * Note: the parent/child terminology is only used for private variables and functions, so changing their names might be possible.
+Parents are referred to in public documentation comments though...
+  * The whole `nativeWindowToAttachTo` system seems pretty "off the beaten path".
+Unlike something like child components, I don't think many people are using it, so maybe adding another idea (child peers) with a similar name won't be the end of the world, at least not for users of the library
+    * and then again, it might even be possible to rename private variables and functions that refer to "parents" in "children", so this might not be an issue at all
+  * I could call them owned windows like the windows api does.
+But I don't really like this term because I think using the term "owner" might make people who aren't familiar with win32 owned windows think that owner windows have something to do with C++ object ownership and lifetime, which is *not* the case
+  * I could call them "top level parent/child windows", but that's still a little confusing
+- [ ] make `addChildPeer` fail if the peer has already been attached to a native parent via `addToDesktop`?

 ## Bugs
 - [x] *indicates a fixed bug*